tktracker/IntuneDocs/intune/configuration/tutorial-walkthrough-administrative-templates.md

   - West coast IT administrators
   - East coast IT administrators

 The users and groups created are also seen in the [Microsoft 365 admin center](https://admin.microsoft.com), Azure AD in the Azure portal, and [Microsoft Intune in the Azure portal](https://go.microsoft.com/fwlink/?linkid=2090973).
-You can create and manage groups in all these areas for your tenant subscription.
-If your goal is device management, we recommend using the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
+You can create and manage groups in all these areas for your tenant subscription. **If your goal is device management, use the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431)**.

 ### Review group membership